 The standards that are current at the time of writing of this specification are listed in the References section.
 More detailed information about the various standards is provided in S-100 Part 16a.

 Application developers should obtain an up-to-date set of applicable standards and specifications from the relevant organisations.
 Developers must conform to the mandatory requirements of the particular standards which apply to an application or system.
 In case of a conflict between this specification and a mandatory requirement in an applicable standard, the requirement in the standard supersedes the guidance in this specification.
-Manufacturers, type-approval authorities, and above all Mariners, are always encouraged to contact the IHO over any improvements, criticisms, questions or comments that they may have about the ECDIS display, in order that this specifications can be kept effective and up to date.
+Manufacturers, type-approval authorities, and above all Mariners, are always encouraged to contact the IHO to provide feedback that they may have about the ECDIS display, in order that this specification can be kept effective and up to date.

 This specification also applies to navigation displays in an Integrated Navigation System (INS) which fulfil the role of an ECDIS.
 Users of this document should refer to IEC publications when dealing with implementation testing.

 This document contains the main requirements and guidance for development of S-100 ECDIS.
 Mariners and other users will receive different S-100-based data products, each providing one or more information layers, and will often need to view some of the information layers simultaneously on a S-100 compatible ECDIS as well as in other ship and shore-based scenarios.